 As the sixties gave way to the seventies, The Highway Inn in Uniondale eclipsed the Celebrity Club as ground zero for Long Island Soul, with Leo Price's band once again providing the back-up.
 When Leo decided to move on, he called on Henry to take his place as leader of the house band, backing up everyone from Big Mama Thornton to The Ohio Players.

 In the early seventies, Henry got together with producer Clyde Wilson and cut a single for a Long Island label named Interstate 95.
 As Henry recalls it, the studio was located in the Chrysler Building in Manhattan, and they were all set to release the 45 when the label owner, Daniel Yudow, died suddenly, and that was the end of that.
 Sir Shambling calls the L.L.
-Milton release that Clyde Wilson produced for the label "a real throwback to the 60s,"
+Milton release that Clyde Wilson produced for the label "a real throwback to the 60s,"and that's just what Long Island Soul has remained all these years.

 As you may know, I was a huge fan of Little Buster and, as I've said before, I'd seen him perform "more times than anyone else, ever."